buildpacks/rfcs/text/0000-flexible-process-types.md

     working-dir = "/workspace"
     ```

-    Notice how `$ORIGINAL_CMD` is treated as a list of the original command and is automatically expanded into command.
+    Notice how `$CMD` is treated as a list of the original command and is automatically expanded into command.
 It is like writing `["time", "my-task"]`.
-This is opposed to `$ORIGINAL_CMD_STRING`, which would not be expanded and is just the space separate string of all the items in command.
+This is opposed to `$CMD_STRING`, which would not be expanded and is just the space separate string of all the items in command.

 3. It wants to wrap the migration process type and run it in a bash shell.